Last Updated: March 16, 2022

 Working From Home Statistics UK: Gender

-Would you believe me if I told you there is almost no difference between the percentage of men and women working from home when it comes to the surveyed sample of 16+ year-old employed homeworkers in the UK, April 2020?
+Would you believe me if I told you there is a slight difference between the percentage of men and women working from home when it comes to the surveyed sample of 16+ year-old employed homeworkers in the UK?

-From this homeworking statistic, we can see that women were just a tad more open to working from home than men were.
-85.9% of men and 86% of women in the ONS’s survey said that COVID-19 was, predictably, the primary reason for home-based working.
+From this homeworking statistic, we can see that male workers were just a tad more open to working from home than female workers were.

 But the dedication to work under any condition demands the sharp mind of experienced adults.
 How prepared were different age groups for the change in workplace scenery?